rdmurugan/CausalML-code/README.md

 Commit your changes with clear and descriptive commit messages.
 Push your changes to your fork.
 Submit a pull request.
-Please   ensure your code adheres to basic Python style guidelines (PEP 8).
+Please   ensure your code meets basic Python style guidelines (PEP 8).

 📄 License
 This   code is released under the MIT   License.
 You are free to use,   modify, and distribute it for both commercial and non-commercial purposes.
 See the LICENSE file for the full license text.

 🔗 Related Resources
-Book Website/Page: [Link to the book's website or publisher page] Author's Website/Blog: [Link to your website or blog] Online Forum/Discussion: [Link to a forum or discussion group for the book, if any] Author
+Book Website/Page: [In progress..]
+Author's Website/Blog: [In progress...]
+Online Forum/Discussion: [TBD]
+Author
 Durai   Rajamanickam

-LinkedIn: [Your LinkedIn Profile]
+LinkedIn: www.linkedin.com/in/
-Email: [Your Email Address (Optional)]
+Email: [johndoe@infinidatum.com]